Juniperus chinensis 'Blaauw'

 A unique garden evergreen with a dense upright, pyramidal habit of growth; features soft bluish-green foliage all season long with a uniquely arching branching habit, quite distinctive; great for general use in the shrub border or for screening; full sun

-Blaauw Juniper has attractive blue foliage.
-The scale-like leaves are highly ornamental and remain blue throughout the winter.
+Blaauw Juniper is primarily valued in the landscape or garden for its distinctively pyramidal habit of growth.
+It has attractive blue evergreen foliage.
+The scale-like sprays of foliage are highly ornamental and remain blue throughout the winter.
 It produces powder blue berries from late spring to late winter.
-The flowers are not ornamentally significant.

 Blaauw Juniper is a dense multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.